 Areas of Research

-My current research focus on the use of Culturally Sustaining Pedagogy (CSP).
+My current research focuses on the use of Culturally Sustaining Pedagogy (CSP).
 In CSP, educators use students’ cultural experiences to maintain a connection to their culture or cultural understanding of music.
 Though CSP is a fairly recent development in teaching, it is grounded in the practice of many established music pedagogues.

 I am focusing specifically on the experience of California community college music students.
 Geographically, my work centers on students from the rural parts of the San Joaquin Valley, where I grew up and now